 One must try cuisines at this authentic South Indian restaurant.
 Established in the year of 1993 this Idli Shop is an exquisite and vegetarian South Indian restaurant.
 One can relish the taste of the cuisines which is not only tasty to the tongue but is embodied in rich nutrients.
 Experience the authenticity of South India in every dish here.

-The menu includes a wide variety of mouth-watering idli, crispy hot dosas, and lip-smacking chutneys, podis and lots.
-The speciality drinks ‘Jigarthanda ’ is a must try.
+The menu includes a wide variety of mouth-watering idli, crispy hot dosas, and lip-smacking chutneys, podis and others that are some of the best things to eat in Madurai.
+The speciality drinks ‘Jigarthanda ’ is a must-try.
 They have a lot of branches in Tamil Nadu but this is their first branch.

 - Location: West Masi Street